ULHPC/tutorials/tools/conda/README.md

 ### Managing environments

-As an example, the creation and use of an environment for R jobs is presented.
+As an example we consider the creation and use of an environment for R jobs.
 The command,
 ```bash
 $ micromamba create --name R-project
 ```